 It was a working holiday with long hot days on a full schedule.
 But I was in my natural element.
-Not only do I experience the culture, people and scenery of Vietnam but I work with an amazing team of health care professionals with teamwork seldom found in the workplace.
+Not only do I experience the culture, people, and scenery of Vietnam but I work with an amazing team of health care professionals with teamwork seldom found in the workplace.

-As videographer, I knew I would have to have my camera with me all the time as many epiphanies appear instantly and last only moments.
-A challenge is trying to capture those moments under natural conditions which means my team had to be use to seeing me with a camera so they may not know when it was running.
+As a videographer, I knew I would have to have my camera with me all the time as many epiphanies appear instantly and last only moments.
+A challenge is trying to capture those moments under natural conditions which means my team had to be used to seeing me with a camera so they may not know when it was running.
 My goal was to capture the true essence of this experience, that being the parents who attended our workshops with their children.
 We all know that most people completely clam up once a camera appears.

 I did fear that as fatigue among our team set in, they may not want my camera pointing at them.
 That was a risk I had to take.
-Selfishness is acceptable if the video I want to create shows our team members at their best, volunteering for a good cause helping children in a developing country.
+Selfishness is acceptable if the video I want to create shows our team members at their best, volunteering for a good cause of helping children in a developing country.

 I also began to realize there is a risk I wouldn’t succeed – that I wouldn’t capture and present the story.
-Many who have heard about this mission along our 18 day journey were so impressed and inspired, raising the expectations of my documentary.
+Many who have heard about this mission along our 18-day journey were so impressed and inspired, raising the expectations of my documentary.

 Well, there is always a risk.
 That’s the reality.
 Only my best will do to ensure the right story is told, as I saw it unfold before me.